mrbusche/backseatfan.com/_posts/2010-11-23-nfl-power-rankings-week-12-2.md

             </p>

             <p>
-              16. Tennessee Titans (5-5) - I think the field has officially been stretched&#8230; wait.
+              16. Tennessee Titans (5-5) - I think the field has officially been stretched? wait.
             </p>

             <p>